 4.7.1 Is there a written fire plan?
 Yes.
 These are available onsite and have been issued to each responsible person Fire Warden as instruction.
 4.7.2 Is the plan satisfactory Yes.
 4.7.3 Are members of staff given training on fire safety and emergency routines at least once every 6 months?
 Yes.
 Fire Drills are conducted three times a year within every academic term.
-Last fire drill was conducted on 13/05/2020 4.7.4 Is there a fire assembly point?
-Yes.
+4.7.4 Is there a fire assembly point?
+Yes, located in the grass area opposite the main entrance of Avon House.
 4.7.5 Is there a fire warden system in operation?
 Yes.
-There are 7 trained fire marshals onsite.
-All completed a refresher course on 7 January 2019.
-During fire evacuation drills, 3 random staff provides drill feedback, which is presented in the staff meeting.
+There are trained fire marshals onsite.
+During fire evacuation drills, 2 random staff provide drill feedback, which is presented in the staff meeting.

 4.7.6 Are fire wardens given training on how to operate fire-fighting equipment?
-Yes.
-All staff are aware of how to use firefighting equipment onsite and operating instructions are displayed on the fire extinguishers.
-4.7.7 Are there arrangements to assist the Fire Brigade in identifying the risks in the building should a fire occur? e.g. a fire wallet.
+No. Fire Warden course delivered contained a practical element on the use of fire extinguishers 4.7.7 Are there arrangements to assist the Fire Brigade in identifying the risks in the building should a fire occur? e.g. a fire wallet.
 Yes.
 4.7.8 Are the arrangements for calling the Fire Brigade adequate?
 Yes.
 When at assembly point the responsible person phones the Fire Rescue Services and reports the incident.
 4.7.9 Is a logbook kept?
 Yes.
 4.7.10 Are there any other matters that give cause for concern?
 No.